-Similar to giving a bath to your baby, washing his hair should not adhere to any specific routine.
+Similar to giving a bath to your baby, washing his hair should not require any specific routine.
 Washing it too frequently can remove the necessary oils that the scalp needs to remain healthy.
 At times, simply using a sponge dipped in water to clean it up should suffice.
-If the weather is icky or you have travelled around quite a bit with your child, then washing the hair might be a good idea.
+If the weather is sticky or you have travelled around quite a bit with your child, then washing the hair might be a good idea.

 Tips to Wash Baby’s Hair

-One of the major things mothers worry about is how to wash baby’s hair without letting water to enter his eyes.
-For that, here’s how you can give your baby a bath and wash his hair in the right manner.
+One of the major things mothers worry about is how to wash baby’s hair.
+For that, here’s how you should give your baby a bath, and wash his hair in the right manner.

 - Firstly, ensure that the bathroom is clean and comfortable.
-The temperature should be warm and everything that you need should be next to you.
-At no point should you leave the baby by himself.
+The temperature should be warm and everything that you need to give him a bath and to wash his hair should be next to you.
+At no point should you leave the baby alone.

-- Once he is little wet and good, take some shampoo on your palm and apply it on his head, making sure it reaches the scalp.
-If your kid starts to push your hand around, give him his favourite bath toy or start singing a song along and make it seem like a friendly activity.
+- Wet his hair, then take some shampoo on your palm, rub it between your palms, and apply it on his head, making sure it reaches the scalp.
+If your kid starts pushing your hand around, give him his favourite bath toy or start singing a song along and make it seem like a friendly activity.

 - To prevent the water from entering the eyes, a simple way is to let gravity do the job.
 Use your arms to slightly lean your baby back so that water will drip from the back and won’t reach his face.

-- Be gentle while you wash his hair as the scalp is quite soft at this point.
+- Be gentle while you wash his hair as your baby’s head and scalp will be soft and tender.
 Using a simple sponge can do the trick.
 Wet his hair first, then run a soapy sponge gently on his head in a rhythm that goes with the song you are humming.
 It will clean his hair and scalp and will keep your little one smiling as well.

 - There would be soft spots on the top of the head and care needs to be taken to not press on them too hard.

 - Do not keep the baby wet for too long.
 Once it has been cleaned, quickly rinse and then dry using a towel.
-This will avoid him from catching a cold as well as the sound.
+This will prevent him from catching a cold.

 Washing a baby’s hair can be a difficult business.
 However, sometimes the hair has its own mind and comes with a whole new challenge making washing even more difficult.